 Sometimes the sump pump may not run at all anymore, in which the internal wiring may be the leading cause.
 When the motor is stuck all the time, you should replace the filter.

 When you’re under the impression that the sump pump never stops running, it being too small for your basement may be the leading cause.
 A faulty switch can also cause constant running, so make sure you check that too.

 One last suggestion

-Cleaning out the basement after a flooding isn’t cheap nor fun, so having a battery backup system for your sump pump is fundamental.
+Cleaning out the basement after flooding isn’t cheap nor fun, so having a battery backup system for your sump pump is fundamental.
 Even if you may need some professional help for installing it, you should never undermine its importance and prepare for the worst (while hoping for the best!).